EugeneGIS/AGDAbook/docs/03-GWSS.md

 ### Look at the results

-The resulting object (**FFgwss**) has a number of components.
+The resulting object (*FFgwss*) has a number of components.
-The most important one is the spatial data frame containing the results of local summary statistics for each data point location, stored in *FFgwss\$SDF* (that is a spatial DataFrame).
+The most important one is the spatial data frame containing the results of local summary statistics for each data point location, stored in *FFgwss\$SDF* (that is a spatial data frame).

 ``` r